survivejs/site/pages/blog/106-jss-interview.md

 T> [Play with it on webpackbin](https://www.webpackbin.com/bins/-KlrbQuwAZSK5eSzpCSy).

-## How does JSS differ from the other solutions?
+## How does JSS differ from other solutions?

 There are too many differences to name them all.
 To name a few: